OrthoPediatrics Earnings Call Transcripts

 -

-A robust new product cycle is underway, with multiple launches in surgical, bracing, and enabling tech platforms planned through 2028.
-Financial performance is improving, driven by EBITDA growth, efficient set deployment, and specialty bracing expansion, while reduced competition from larger players creates new opportunities.
+A robust new product cycle is underway, with multiple launches in surgical, bracing, and enabling tech segments expected to drive growth through 2028.
+Financial performance is improving, with positive free cash flow targeted for 2026 and ongoing expansion of the specialty bracing business.
+Reduced competition due to regulatory changes is creating additional market opportunities.

 -